kaiachain/kaia-dapp-mono/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: Klaytn Foundation thanks you :sparkles:.
+Congratulations :tada::tada: Kaia Foundation thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [https://github.com/klaytn/klaytn-dapp-toolkit](https://github.com/klaytn/klaytn-dapp-toolkit).
+Once your PR is merged, your contributions will be publicly visible on the [https://github.com/kaiachain/kaia-dapp-mono](https://github.com/kaiachain/kaia-dapp-mono).

-Now that you are part of the Klaytn OSS community, see how else you can [contribute to the OSS ecosystem](./CONTRIBUTING.md/#types-of-contributions).
+Now that you are part of the Kaia OSS community, see how else you can [contribute to the OSS ecosystem](./CONTRIBUTING.md/#types-of-contributions).

 ## Types of contributions